docker-archive/classicswarm/scheduler/filter/README.md

 ## Health Filter

-This filter will prevent scheduling containers and unhealthy nodes.
+This filter will prevent scheduling containers on unhealthy nodes.